 The educational outreach event was sponsored by Altria Group Distribution Company and 3M Corporation.
 Their employees role-played the position of buyers and senior management, and served as judges.

-The materials outlined a fictional situation in which the teams of four undergraduates had to first convince a buyer for a large convenience store chain to test carrying craft beer to help them meet their profitability goals.
+The materials outlined a fictional situation in which the teams of four undergraduates had to first convince a buyer for a grocery store chain to test carrying gourmet salts and salty snacks to help them meet their profitability goals.
 If they convinced the buyer of the product’s value, the team members then presented their case to the senior management at that account.
+There were three role play rooms running simultaneously and the top team from each room presented a Launch Presentation to everyone and each team coach was asked to vote on the overall winner.
 Each teams’ presentations were videotaped for them to review their performance later.
-Judges provided detailed feedback on each team’s performance as well.

 “As the sponsor of the competition, our goal is to write a challenging consultative selling case and provide a competitive environment to all participating teams,” said Jennifer Whaley, senior account manager with Altria.
 “The quality of the students that we observed continued to amaze us.
 We were so impressed by the quality of their team selling conversations and presentations.”

 Candace Mailand, 3M sales innovation manager, said 3M was proud to be a corporate partner with the Kelley School and to have the opportunity to co-sponsor competition.
 “These types of events provide students with an opportunity to apply the knowledge and skill sets that they've developed in the classroom to ‘real world’ competitive selling situations.
 The more students participate in such events, the better prepared they will be when they enter the professional workforce.”